This is the one thing you must be able to do under the new lease accounting rules:

 Calculate the present value of lease payments for a 10-year lease with annual payments of $1,000 with 5% escalations annually, paid in advance.
 Assume the rate inherent in the lease is 6%.

-Step 2) Enter the number periods starting from 0 to 9.
+Enter the number periods starting from 0 to 9.
 Note that if payments were made in arrears, the numbering would start from 1 to 9.
-See below for the step 2 illustration:
+See below for an illustration:

 As always, we write detailed blogs like this to demonstrate that our experts at LeaseQuery are not just real estate professionals, but also lease accounting experts.
 If you need to comply with the new lease accounting standards, you’ll find LeaseQuery offers the premium solution.